Taxes

 Step 1: Choose an underwriter

 When you go public, you don’t sell your company’s stock yourself.
-Instead, you hire an underwriter to lead the process.
-In this case, you’ll choose an investment bank to act as the underwriter.
-The investment bank helps determine the price of your company’s stock, and agrees to buy your company’s shares and sell them to accredited investors and institutions that invest in the IPO.
+Instead, you hire an investment bank to act as the underwriter.
+The investment bank helps determine the price of your stock and agrees to buy your company’s shares and sell them to accredited investors and institutions that invest in the IPO.

 Step 2: Do your due diligence and fill out documentation

 Due diligence is when your underwriters and legal counsel investigate your company’s financials and internal processes to determine the risks of going public.
-During the process, you and your IPO team will fill out the documentation the SEC requires, as well as sign a series of agreements with your underwriters.
+During the process, you and your IPO team will fill out the documentation the SEC requires and sign a series of agreements with your underwriters.

 Here are the documents you can expect to address: